Dr Helen Adams

 Helen is an established expert in the field of climate-related migration with more than 15 years’ experience in adaptation and resilience in research, policy, non-governmental organisations, teaching and engagement settings.
 She has been in the Department of Geography at King’s since 2015, and from 2021-2022 was seconded to the UK Cabinet Office during COP26.

 She is currently Co-Director of the King's Centre for Integrated Research in Risk and Resilience (CIRRR) and is leading research on transformative responses to climate change.

-In November 2015, she joined King's from Geography at the University of Exeter, where she worked with Neil Adger on the linkages between human well-being and natural resource dependence in marginal populations of Bangladesh, as part of the Espa funded project, ‘Assessing Health, Livelihoods, Ecosystem Services and Poverty Alleviation in Populous Deltas’.
+Helen joined King's from the University of Exeter (UEA), where she worked on the linkages between human well-being and natural resource dependence in marginal populations of Bangladesh, as part of the Ecosystems Services for Poverty Alleviation (ESPA) funded project, ‘Assessing Health, Livelihoods, Ecosystem Services and Poverty Alleviation in Populous Deltas’.